Wednesday, October 16, 2024

 Note MPLS operates "below" IP in the protocol stack, and hence can support multiple network layers for forwarding (hence its name), while SR operates "within" the IP layer.

-The main way we illustrate that neither MPLS nor SR are routnig protocols themselves, is that they ave ad hoc methods to deal with switch/router outages and recover (or a priori protection).
+The main way we illustrate that neither MPLS nor SR are routnig protocols themselves, is that they ave ad hoc methods to deal with switch/router outages and recovery from outages (or a priori protection).

 No comments: